BIOS3010/Module-11-Genome-Assembly/Exercise2.md

 !
 How do interpret these scores?
 Is the assembly complete?
 ````

-## Assembly contiguity and correctness
+## Assembly contiguity and correctness - QUAST

 After doing a genome assembly, one of the questions is often about how correct and contiguous the assembly is.